Heather Locklear pleads no contest to fighting with deputies

-VENTURA, Calif.
-(AP) — Heather Locklear has pleaded no contest to charges that she fought with first responders during two visits to her Southern California home last year.
+VENTURA, C.A.
+(AP) — Actress Heather Locklear has pleaded no contest to charges that she fought with first responders during two visits to her Southern California home last year.

 A judge sentenced her to 120 days in jail, but the sentence was stayed pending completion of a substance-abuse treatment program.